-- 'Lavender Mist' spreads only slightly, with gray green foliage that becomes a purplish red in fall and a deep purple in winter.
+- 'Lavender Mist' spreads only slightly, with gray-green foliage that becomes a purplish red in fall and a deep purple in winter.
 Blooms on these compact abelia shrubs are lavender and white, with two heavy bloom periods in June and August.
-Prune this abelia in early spring once it is established.
+Prune this abelia in early spring once established.

 - 'Plum Surprise' is another of the newer offerings, with less flowering and more finely textured foliage.
 Arching stems sport yellow-green leaves which become emerald in summer, turning burgundy as temperatures cool.
 Reddish stems often bear single flowers that appear white on first glance, but when examined closely, have a purple blush and yellow throat.
 This glossy abelia plant is tolerant of drought and summer heat once established in the landscape.
 Abelia care for this cultivar includes early spring pruning.

 Now that you've learned how to grow abelia and the diversity of its cultivars, add one or more in your yard.
 Planting abelia will be an asset to your landscape.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."

 Becca Badgett was a regular contributor to Gardening Know How for ten years.
 Co-author of the book How to Grow an EMERGENCY Garden, Becca specializes in succulent and cactus gardening.

 15 Garden Trends To Avoid in 2024: Experts Warn Against These Outdated Designs

 Garden trends come and go.
 We asked gardening experts to share the outdated trends that should be retired – and what you can do instead.